Zulip architectural overview

 component of the Zulip server (e.g.

 This section gives names for some of the elements in the Zulip UI used in Zulip development conversations.
-Contributions to extend this list are welcome!
+In general, our goal is to minimize the set of terminology listed here by giving elements self-explanatory names.

-- huddle: What the codebase calls a “group private message”.
+huddle: What the codebase calls a “group direct message”.